gperdrizet/OpenSearch/notes/OpenSearch_insert_notes.md

 ```

 Only issue I see here is it pulls the whole article.
 But, I guess that's not unexpected...
 No built in AI summarizer here - if we want that, we have to do it!

+Let's see if we can delete the enwiki index we just created from the dashboard and the do a full run, adding all of wikipedia to it.